 If anyone can offer us such a picture, it is Quayshawn Spencer.
 In a large and impressive body of published work, Spencer has meticulously defended a picture of biological race that, if entirely successful, would fit the above bill extremely well.
+If the kind of project I have in mind can be a success, Spencer will almost certainly be the one headed down the path to finding it.
 So I think his work is worth looking at extremely carefully.
-If a "new biologism" of race is possible, there is a good chance it will employ many of the moves that Spencer tries to employ.
+If a "new biologism" of race is possible, it will have to employ many of the moves that Spencer tries to employ.
 And so each of these moves warrants careful scrutiny.
 This is what I aim to do in this paper.
 I hope that by the end of the paper, readers will be able to make a sober assessment of the prospects of this kind of project.

 In his "Are folk races like dingoes, dimes or dodos?"
-Spencer (2018a) gives a clear, pedagogically accessible gloss of his argument that races are not, like dimes, socially constructed, but are, like dingoes, biologically real.1 The official races tabulated by the US Census bureau-the White race, the Black or African American race, the Asian race, are not social constructs.
+Spencer (2018a) gives a clear, pedagogically accessible gloss of his argument that races are not, like dimes, socially constructed, but are, like dingoes, biologically real.2 The official races tabulated by the US Census bureau-the White race, the Black or African American race, the Asian race, are not social constructs.
 They are perfectly real biological entities, according to Spencer, and they are races.